Our Spaces

 An architectural marvel

-Our building was designed by Pritzker Prize-winning architect Jean Nouvel, who shared his vision to reflect the history of the neighborhood in his design statement: “The Guthrie is coming to settle in the historic golden rectangle near the falls, next to the old mills, in the industrial quarter that invented Minneapolis.
+The Guthrie building is a modern architectural gem designed by Pritzker Prize-winning architect Jean Nouvel.
+As he noted in his design statement, “The Guthrie is coming to settle in the historic golden rectangle near the falls, next to the old mills, in the industrial quarter that invented Minneapolis.
 Thus two histories, two legends, meet.”

 Wurtele Thrust Stage